G. V. Iyer

 Ganapathi Venkataramana Iyer (3 September 1917 – 21 December 2003) was an Indian film director and actor.
-He was nicknamed "Kannada Bheeshma". is film Adi Shankaracharya (1983) won four National Film Award, including Best Film, Best Screenplay, Best Cinematography and Best Audiography.
-He was nominated for Best Film at the Bogotá Film Festival and Swami Vivekananda (1998), for which Mithun Chakraborty won the national award for Best Supporting Actor.
+He was nicknamed "Kannada Chitra Bheeshma".
+His film Adi Shankaracharya (1983) won four National Film Award, including Best Film, Best Screenplay, Best Cinematography and Best Audiography.
+His film Swami Vivekananda (1998) was nominated in the Best Film category at the Bogotá Film Festival, for which Mithun Chakraborty won the national award for Best Supporting Actor.

 Early life

-He was born in 1917 in an orthodox brahmin family in Nanjangud of Mysore district.
+He was born in 1917 in a Tamil brahmin family in Nanjangud of Mysore district.